Opentrons/opentrons/api/docs/v2/tutorial.rst

 ^^^^^^^^^^^^
 ..
 This is how I understand the requirements code block.
 Need to check w/ the experts.

-The ``requirements`` code block appears after ``meatadata``.
+The ``requirements`` code block appears after ``metadata``.
 It defines the robot model and the API version used in your protocol.

 Flex users need to specify the API version in the ``requirements`` instead of the ``metadata`` code block.
-The minimum required API version for a Flex is v2.15.
+The minimum required API version for Flex is v2.15.

 .. code-block:: python
     :substitutions: